 CAUTION.
 To ensure proper cooling, do not operate the instrument on its side.
-Operate the instrument only when it is resting on its feet, located on the bottom of the case.
+Operate the instrument only when it is resting on its bottom feet or rear feet.
 Maintain at least 2 inches (5 cm.) clearance around ventilation openings.

 WARNING.
 To avoid personal injury, take extra care when lifting or moving the spectrum analyzer.
 The instrument is heavy and requires extra care when moving it.